Azure/cyclecloud-slurm/README.md

 ```

 ### Dynamic Partitions
-As of `3.0.1`, we support dynamic partitions.
+In cyclelcoud slurm projects >= `3.0.1`, we support dynamic partitions.
 You can make a `nodearray` map to a dynamic partition by adding the following.
 Note that `mydyn` could be any valid Feature.
 It could also be more than one, separated by a comma.
 ```ini
       [[[configuration]]]